firemanxbr/celery/README.md

 # Introduction

-This is the documentation regarding the challenge proposed by **Veriff** to **Senior Python Engineer** position to calculate the value of the average face embedding vector across a large dataset of faces/photos.
+This is the documentation regarding the personal project to calculate the value of the average face embedding vector across a large dataset of faces/photos.

 ## Architecture

 ![Architecture](doc/images/architecture.png)
 This is the first release of the architecture proposal.
 Each box have an indicator that defines the factor of scalability, for example, 1/1 - [ ] Minimal/Maximum;

-**Note:** Regarding of this challenge, was used a MacBook Pro, the tools mentioned in this document, and the code created respecting the requirements received.
+**Note:** Regarding of this project, was used a MacBook Pro, the tools mentioned in this document, and the code created respecting the requirements received.

 ### RabbitMQ